JustinSGray/Hyperloop/docs/intro.rst

 ===============

-The hyperloop concept is a proposed transportation system that could offer lower costs and travel times than high speed rail system.
-The hyperloop consists consists of a passenger pod traveling in a tube under light vacuum with a compression system to help move some of the air around the pod.
-The compression system is powered by electric motors and on board batteries.
-Propulsion is provided via linear accelerators mounted on the tube itself.
-The pod rides on a set of air bearings, with pressurized air also being provided by the compressions system.
-All of these different sub-systems interact with each other and an effective hyperloop system will need to balance the needs of all of them.
+The hyperloop concept is a proposed transportation system that could offer lower costs and travel times relative to California's current high speed rail project.
+The design consists of a passenger pod traveling in a tube under light vacuum at near sonic speeds.
+Propulsion is provided via linear accelerators mounted on the tube itself and the pod rides on a set of air bearings.
+The speed of the capsule is limited by the ability of air to escape around the outside of the vehicle, therefore a compression system is used to draw air through the vehicle.
+Compressing the air allows the capsule to reach higher speeds and also provides the air bearings with the necessary pressure.
+Many of these different sub-systems interact with each other and an effective hyperloop system will need to balance multiple tradeoffs.

 We propose the the design of the hyperloop should be taken from a systems perspective with the dual objectives of minimizing ticket cost and minimizing travel time.
 In order to achieve